GAP Tuition Assistance Program

 - The ability to complete an eligible certificate program.

 - The ability to enter a postsecondary certificate, diploma, or degree program for credit.

 - The ability to maintain full-time employment over time.

 Applicants may be found eligible for partial or total tuition assistance.
 Only an applicant eligible to work in the United States shall be approved for tuition assistance under this program.
-A person shall not be approved for tuition assistance under this program for more than one eligible certificate program.

 Eligibility for tuition assistance under this chapter shall be limited to persons earning incomes at or below two hundred and fifty percent of the federal poverty level as defined by the most recently revised poverty income guidelines published by the United States department of health and human services.